iamgique/LaTeX-Class-File-for-Academic-Writing-Purposes/README.md

 # LaTeX-Class-File-for-Academic-Writing-Purposes
 LaTeX-Class-File-for-Academic-Writing-Purposes

-This is class file for acadamic writing purposes
+This is the demo class file for acadamic writing purposes.
+Which you can pull git and test with https://www.sharelatex.com